ALL

 • your body shape

-Improving Flexibility with Stretching
+Improving flexibility with stretching

-There are two types of stretching:
+There are 2 types of stretching:

-What are the benefits of stretching and improved flexibility?
+Benefits of stretching and improved flexibility

 To improve your flexibility, add more stretching into your exercise routines.
 Stretching more will:

-Now that you know more about flexibility and the benefits of stretching, take time to add more stretching into activities and make better flexibility one of your goals.
-If you’re not sure what kinds of exercises or stretching to do, talk to a certified exercise professional.
+Now that you know more about flexibility and the benefits of stretching, take time to add more stretching into your activities and make better flexibility one of your goals.

-Current as of: October 24, 2018
+Current as of: March 14, 2024

-Author: Chronic Disease Prevention, Alberta Health Services
+Author: Physical Activity and Sun Safety, Alberta Health Services